 What is life insurance?

 Life Insurance is a straightforward way to give your family a financial safety net if you die during your policy term.
 As long as you don’t make any changes to your policy, you’ll pay a fixed monthly premium for a set level of cover with a level term policy.
-This can be used to help pay off an interest-only mortgage, outstanding bills or as a gift for your family.
+This cover is provided by Legal & General and can be used to can be used to help pay off an interest-only mortgage, outstanding bills or to help protect your loved ones financially.
 So you and your family know exactly how much they’ll be left with if they need to claim.

 Why choose Sainsbury’s Bank?

 We’ll give you 14,000 Nectar points (worth £70!) once you’ve paid 5 months’ of premiums.†

 And you’ll get double Nectar points at Sainsbury’s when you buy a new life insurance policy.††

 - You can get level term cover from £5 a month

 - Terminal Illness Cover could pay out the amount of cover when life expectancy is less than 12 months

 - You can tailor your level term cover amount, policy length and choose whether you’d like a single or joint policy